endangereddataweek/endangereddataweek.org/_events/2020-09-21-when-data-endangers-tools-and-strategies-for-risk-assessment-policy-analysis-and-advocacy.md

 Michelle Gibeault,  Scholarly Engagement Librarian for the Humanities, Tulane University
 Paige Walker, Digital Collections & Preservation Librarian, Boston College
 Scott W. H. Young, UX & Assessment Librarian, Montana State University

+This panel is sponsored by the [DLF Privacy and Ethics in Technology Working Group](https://wiki.diglib.org/Privacy_and_Ethics_in_Technology)

 [View on YouTube](https://youtu.be/cWpQvGzhGYY)